spack/spack/lib/spack/docs/packaging_guide.rst

 Concretization in Spack is based on certain selection policies that tell Spack how to select, e.g., a version, when one is not specified explicitly.
-Concretization policies are discussed in more detail in :ref:`site-configuration`.
+Concretization policies are discussed in more detail in :ref:`configuration`.
 Sites using Spack can customize them to match the preferences of their own users.

 .. _spack-spec: